-Property damage caused by insects and smaller mammals like squirrels, mice, bats and raccoons is not covered except for extremely rare circumstances, and damage to your personal belongings (like furniture and appliances) is never covered.
+Property damage caused by insects and smaller mammals like squirrels, mice, bats and raccoons is typically excluded from home insurance coverage, and damage to your personal belongings (like furniture and appliances) is never covered.
 Instances like this are often considered a matter of property maintenance for which the policyholder is responsible.
 Damage caused by your own pets is also never covered.

 There are a couple instances, however, where your insurer could be more lenient.

 Homeowners insurance generally won’t cover property damage caused by animals, including birds, insects, rodents, or vermin.
 Pest removal also isn’t covered